vk-cs/terraform-provider-vkcs/docs/resources/vkcs_compute_volume_attach.md

 # vkcs\_compute\_volume\_attach

-Attaches a Block Storage Volume to an Instance using the OpenStack Compute (Nova) v2 API.
+Attaches a Block Storage Volume to an Instance using the VKCS Compute API.

 ## Example Usage